Martin Snedden

-Family
+Early life and family

 Snedden was born in 1958 in Auckland.
 His uncle, Colin Snedden, played one Test for New Zealand; his father, Warwick Snedden, and grandfather, Nessie Snedden, both also played first-class cricket.
 His brother, Patrick Snedden, is a company director and philanthropist.

-His son, Michael, made his first-class cricket debut for Wellington in October 2019, and became the first fourth-generation cricketer to play first-class cricket in New Zealand.
+Snedden was educated at Rosmini College in Auckland, and played in the New Zealand secondary schools cricket team alongside Jeff Crowe and the Bracewell brothers, John and Brendon.
+He studied law at the University of Otago, where he met his wife, Annie, also a law student, and they married in about 1983.
+The couple went on to have four children, including Michael, who made his first-class cricket debut for Wellington in October 2019, and became the first fourth-generation cricketer to play first-class cricket in New Zealand.

 International career

-Snedden's best Test figures were 5 for 68 in New Zealand's victory over West Indies in Christchurch in 1986-87.
+Snedden's best Test figures were 5 for 68 in New Zealand's victory over West Indies in Christchurch in 1986–87.
 He was the first bowler to concede 100 runs in a One Day International with figures of 12–1–105–2 from a 60-over match; it remained the record for most runs conceded until surpassed by Mick Lewis in March 2006.
 Snedden was usually a lower-order batsman though he once scored 64 opening the innings in a One Day International.
 He also represented Auckland in New Zealand provincial cricket.

 During 1980–81 Australia Tri-Nation Series, Snedden was believed to have made a fair catch by the TV replay footage at the boundary ropes.
-However, the on-field umpires ruled that Greg Chappel was not out and he went on to score 90 runs.
+However, the on-field umpires ruled that Greg Chappell was not out and he went on to score 90 runs in a game Australia won controversially.

 Beyond cricket

-Snedden, a lawyer by profession, was for some years the Chief Executive Officer of New Zealand Cricket.
-He left NZC to head the 2011 Rugby World Cup Organising Team.
+Snedden, a lawyer by profession, was for some years the chief executive officer of New Zealand Cricket.
+He left NZC to head the 2011 Rugby World Cup Organising Team in 2007.
 Snedden was made a Companion of the New Zealand Order of Merit in the 2012 New Year Honours, for services to sporting administration.
+He rejoined the NZC board in 2013 and was elected as its chair in December 2020.
+He stepped down from the board in November 2024.